emailit2me2/testaframe/README.rst

 Required libraries
   see pip_requirements.txt

+You will need to create a personal my_cfg.py on your local machine by using my_cfg_example.py as an example.
+The my_cfg.py file should be .ignored in your source control.

 Running the tests
 The tests must be run inside nosetests using a specific run_*.py file.
 For example nosetests run_local.py